Genymobile/genymotion_platform_vendor_genymotion_security_public/README.md

 This repository stores Genymotion Android development and release keys, and corresponding .mk that we include internally in our `device.mk`.
 Third party developpers can use the release keys to sign their own applications in order to grant them system privileges on Genymotion.

-**Note:** only the Android 10 version of Genymotion Device Image (PaaS) starting from v13.1 rely on these keys.
-Our other Android versions rely on the `test-keys` from AOSP.
-This note will be updated when we migrate other versions to the keys stored in this repository.

 `dev-keys` are used in `device.mk` to sign the system at build (properties are flagged with dev-keys).
 We use `dev-keys/testkey`, but the build system flags them as `dev-keys`, as they are not the default AOSP keys.

 See: https://android.googlesource.com/platform/build/+/refs/tags/android-10.0.0_r25/core/Makefile#306

 `release-keys` are used by signature script to re-sign the build as a release one.
 Properties are flagged as `release-keys`, apk files are re-signed.

+## Supported Android versions
+For now, only the Android 10 and 12.1 versions of Genymotion Device Image (PaaS) starting from v13.1 rely on these keys.
+Our other Android versions rely on the `test-keys` from AOSP.
+This note will be updated when we migrate other versions to the keys stored in this repository.

 ## Key generation